jbock-java/zerobuilder/values.md

 ### How?

-Unlike `auto-value` for instance, zerobuilder does not extend abstract classes.
+Unlike `auto-value` for instance, zerobuilder does not help with the definition of data types.
-Instead, it generates one standalone "utility" class per `@Builders` annotation.
+Instead, it makes it easier to work with the existing ones, by generating one standalone "utility" class per `@Builders` annotation.

 A valid example: